This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-She moved closer to sit on the side of his desk; this was a frequent event, much to the slight annoyance of Rick.
+She moved closer to sit on the side of his desk nearly toppling a neat stack of papers he’d carefully organised.
+He shuffled the papers to the opposite corner, dangerously near his mug of green tea.
+This was a frequent event, much to the slight annoyance of Rick.
 He liked having his own personal space, an area no one interfered with.

 Sim seemingly had opposing views.

-“What’s also crazy is how you still manage to be so carefree with the amount of warnings you’ve been given,” Rick replied, not taking his eyes off the screen.
+“What’s also crazy is how you still manage to be so carefree with the amount of warnings you’ve been given,” Rick replied, after making sure the papers were not likely to get stained.

 “You’re an old boring man; you should care more about these things,” she said, disappointed as she stood up.